john-best/ttr_launcher/README.md

 * Username saving on successful login
 * Buttons to Toontown Rewritten's website and also [ToonHQ's website](https://toonhq.org)
-* Only latest news (no photo included, will fix someday)
+* News opens up the TTR website to the latest news.
+* Resource pack support
 * That's pretty much it.

 ### What's next? ###
-* QWebView for news rather than QTextBrowser
+* Wait for QWebEngineView to be better for better UI for news
-* Resource pack support (so you can switch between packs (are there even multiple packs?) before launching)
+* Better resource pack support
 * Mac and Linux support
 * A more sophisticated theme/style

 ## Compiling ##
 You're going to need a few things to make this work from scratch.
 * Qt (tested on 5.10.1, but may work on others)
-* Some compiler (tested on MSVC2015 x86/x64 and MinGW x86, but may work on others)
+* Some compiler (tested on MSVC2015 x86/x64, but may work on others)
 * A Windows machine
 * Boost C++ Libraries (tested on 1.66.0, but may work on others)